 Mr. Smith purchased the site of the former Henry Smith property on Main Street and in 1923 the present Capitol Theatre was built.

 Around 1948, L.S.
 Asbell remodelled the building and in 1952 Bob Fulton acquired the structure.
-Over the years the theatre changed hands four more times until it was passed over to the Town of Oxford (now the present owner and operator) as a bicentennial gift from George Henley in 1991.
+Over the years the theatre changed hands four more times until it was passed over to the Town of Oxford as a bicentennial gift from George Henley in 1991.
 During the time Mr. Henley owned the theatre, the Maple Players Theatre Group became custodians in agreement for free use of the facility.
-Since then the Capitol Theatre has been unofficially known as The Home of the Maple Players.
+Until their group disbanded, the Theatre was unofficially known as The Home of the Maple Players.

 The Capitol Theatre is available to theatrical and other entertainment groups, both amateur and professional, to come experience the subtle grandeur of this charming venue.
 If you are interested in renting the Capitol Theatre contact Eleanor Crowley at (902) 447-3040.